abby3010/GoalTube/README.md

 Tools and technologies that you learnt and used in the project.

-1. Dart
+1. Flutter (Dart)
-2. Python
+2. Firebase
-3. Flutter
+3. YouTube API
-4. Firebase
+4. Python Flask
-5. Flask
+5. PyTorch
-6. Pytorch
+6. Tensorflow
+7. Google Collab
+8. HTML, CSS, JS
+9. Material UI

 ## Project Setup
 * For this project, you will have to install latest version of Android studio and latest version of Flutter and then install Dart and Flutter plugin in Android Studio.
-The steps to so is:
+The steps to do so are:
   > Open Android studio -> Go to setting -> Plugins -> Seach dart and flutter -> Install and enable them -> Restart IDE.
 * Run the command flutter doctor in the terminal on Android studio to check if there are any issues.
 You may install the SDK command-line tool.
 After that, you can either connect your phone to Android Studio or run the app on the emulator.